oist/plessy_pairwiseGenomeComparison/README.md

 ## Options

- * `--with_windowmasker` optionally soft-masks the genome for interspersed repeats with lowercase charactesr using the `windowmasker` tool of the BLAST suite (https://pubmed.ncbi.nlm.nih.gov/16287941/).
-The original soft-masking is erased, to match the behaviour of the pipeline when this option is not selected.
+ * `--seeding_scheme` selects the name of the [LAST seed][] The default (`NEAR`) for “_short-and-strong (near-identical) similarities_ … _with many

- * `--seeding_scheme` selects the name of the [LAST seed][] The default (`YASS`) searches for “_long-and-weak similarities_” that “_allow for mismatches but not gaps_”.
-Among alternatives, there are (`NEAR`) for “_short-and-strong (near-identical) similarities_ … _with many gaps (insertions and deletions)_” or `RY32` that “_reduces run time and memory use, by only seeking seeds at ~1/32 of positions in each sequence_”, which is useful when the purpose of running this pipeline is only to generate whole-genome dotplots, or when sensitivity for tiny fragments may be unnecessary or undesirable.
+   gaps (insertions and deletions)_” Among alternatives, there are (`YASS`) searches for “_long-and-weak similarities_” that “_allow for mismatches but not gaps_”.  or `RY32` that “_reduces run time and memory use, by only seeking seeds at ~1/32 of positions in each sequence_”, which is useful when the purpose of running this pipeline is only to generate whole-genome dotplots, or when sensitivity for tiny fragments may be unnecessary or undesirable.

  * `--lastal_args` defaults to `-E0.05 -C2` and is applied to both
    the calls to `last-train` and `lastal`, like in the [LAST cookbook][].